Gear (Image Comics): Television adaptation

 Gear was loosely adapted into a Nickelodeon cartoon series titled Catscratch, though almost no elements from the comic book appear in the series.
-The series' protagonists are Mr. Blik (changed from Mr. Black in the books), Gordon, and Waffle.
+The series' protagonists are Mr. Blik (changed from Mr. Black in the books), Gordon, and Waffle while Simon is omitted from the series.
 Their designs remain mostly unchanged from the comics, and some facets of their original personalities remain.
 The story and tone of the show differ completely from the graphic novel, being more focused on slapstick comedy and aimed at younger audiences.
 Despite the differences between the two, the name 'Gear' is used for the cats' beloved monster truck, most likely in reference to the comics.